-In the United States, Heritage, through its U.S. subsidiary Opticann, is preparing for the eCommerce launch of ArthroCBD, the CBD 25 mg softgel brand formulated using VESIsorb®, which provides 4.5x the absorption versus other oral CBD products on the market as proven in a published clinical trial in peer reviewed journal Molecules in 2019.
-Additionally, three topical products formulated with VESIsorb® for the treatment of eczema, psoriasis, and local pain are being prepared for launch to reach retail over-the-counter consumers at leading national retailers including CVS, Walgreens, Rite-Aid, Kroeger, Walmart and Costco.
+In the United States, Heritage, through its U.S. subsidiary Opticann, is preparing for the eCommerce launch of ArthroCBD on April 12, 2021, the CBD 25 mg softgel brand formulated using VESIsorb®, which provides 4.4x the absorption versus other oral CBD products on the market as proven in a published clinical trial in peer reviewed journal Molecules in 2019.

+Additionally, three topical products formulated with VESIsorb® for the treatment of eczema, psoriasis, and local pain are being prepared for launch to reach retail over-the-counter consumers at leading national retailers including CVS, Walgreens, Rite-Aid, Kroeger, Walmart and Costco, as well as being available on the Company's eCommerce platform.
+Future products, including rapid acting CBD/CBDA oral dissolving filmstrips will also be made available on the site.

 Management continues to focus on broadening the Company's medical market reach internationally through the planned launch of CBD/CBDA filmstrips in Australia and the previously announced agreement with Entourage Phytolabs for the bulk sale of CBD and THC extracts for the Brazilian medical market.
+Heritage recently received the fist ever license from Health Canada to export cannabis products from Canada to Brazil to support this international expansion.